 - Cancer can become a reality in our lives.

 It is also a good idea to eat in an attempt to prevent or at least reduce inflammation.
-Please continue to the next section.
+Continue to the next section.

 Chronic inflammation can also result in peripheral neuropathy.
 Yes, it makes a lot of sense to take a brief look at some of the foods we can and should eat to reduce or prevent inflammation, thereby preventing peripheral neuropathy and a host of other illnesses.

-A diet rich in inflammatory foods can lead to damaged tissues, an impaired immune system and ultimately a number of chronic illnesses.
-We can do the opposite of eating inflammatory foods and consume foods that are less like to lead to chronic illnesses.
+A diet rich in inflammatory foods can lead to damaged tissues, an impaired immune system, and ultimately a number of chronic illnesses.
+Consequently, we can do the opposite of eating inflammatory foods and consume foods that are less like to lead to chronic illnesses.
 Here are some tips: